ktaylor63/southeast/site/content/articles/keith-weaver-from-tagging-tracking-and-naming-he-knows-the-bears-of-the-tensas-river-basin.md

 ---
-title: 'Keith Weaver: From tagging, tracking and naming, he knows the bears of the Tensas River basin'
+title: 'Keith Weaver: From Tagging, Tracking and Naming, He Knows the Bears of the Tensas River Basin'
 description: 'A U.S. Fish and Wildlife Service biologist-turned-project leader recalls efforts throughout his career to recover the Louisiana black bear.'
 tags:
     - Arkansas